1 Current Path 1 Current Path

 From this high-level perspective, the world has generally become much more prosperous and slightly less unequal, reflected in Chart 4 that presents the size of the economies of India, China and the combined size of the African economy.
 With this comparison it is important to remember that the chart obscures the fact that Africa consists of 54 small economies.
 Nigeria is Africa's largest economy but accounts for less than 0.6% of the world GDP.

-The 2007/08 financial crisis initially led to anti-establishment protests such as the ‘Occupy Wall Street’ movement, although with important regional variations.
+The 2007/08 financial crisis initially led to anti-establishment protests such as the ‘Occupy Wall Street’ movement, although with significant regional variations.
 Financial benefits seem to flow to small urban elites, financial institutions and a handful of large corporations with little change for the middle class.
 Income is increasingly concentrated among top earners in almost all countries with data on income distribution — the poor (and often the middle class) are not doing very well, while the rich are getting richer.
-The political impact of middle-income disenchantment has most prominently seen the rise of populist political parties and leaders in the West, perhaps best reflected by the election of Donald Trump as president of the US for a single term.
+The political impact of middle-income disenchantment has most prominently seen the rise of populist political parties and leaders in the West, perhaps best reflected by the election of Donald Trump as president of the US for a single term and, after losing to President Joe Biden, is running again the November 2024 elections.

 The sense of absolute and relative deprivation — i.e. actual improvements in living standards being vastly out of kilter with expectations — is rising.
 Although people in high-income countries have never enjoyed a better living standard, they seem to feel particularly insecure, scared that they will not be able to maintain their standard of living and that migrants from poor countries will somehow overwhelm them.
 The result is a rise in developed world identity politics (or nationalist populism).
-All reflect a view, for different reasons, that the neoliberal model of globalisation (and democracy generally) has not generally managed to hold the fort against special interests.
+All reflect a view, for different reasons, that the neoliberal model of globalisation (and democracy generally) has not managed to hold the fort against special interests.
+The trend is most evident in the US.
+Populism is accelerated by social media echo chambers such as Facebook and X that undermine democracy by serving as a platform for dis-, misinformation and conspiracy theories.
 We use nationalist populism vs the extent of globalisation as one of the two dimensions to present global scenarios in the theme Africa in the World.
+Thee

 The interplay between inequality and growth